zer0cache/matic-docs/docs/pos/bor/core_concepts.md

 }
 ```

-Here are details for each genesis contract:
+Below are the details for each genesis contract.

 ### Bor validator set